 Amino acids are the building blocks of proteins.
 In this series we have already seen how nucleotides are the monomers joined together to make polynucleotide chains in DNA and RNA.
 Similarly, in proteins, amino acids are the monomers joined together to make polypeptide chains.

 Firstly, let’s look at the structure of an amino acid.
 There are actually 20 different amino acids (see list at the bottom of the page), but they all have the same basic structure.
-On one side there is an amino group (also called an amine group) – a nitrogen atom covalently bonded to two hydrogen atoms.
+On one side there is an amine group (also called an amino group) – a nitrogen atom covalently bonded to two hydrogen atoms.
 On the other side there is a carboxyl group (also called a carboxylic acid group) – a carbon atom with a double covalent bond to an oxygen atom and a single covalent bond to a hydroxyl group (OH).

 Joining amino acids